sakkelaaksonen-siili/sakkelaaksonen-siili/README.md

-##👋 Hi, I’m @sakkelaaksonen-siili
+## 👋 Hi, I’m @sakkelaaksonen-siili

-Senior Consultant @ Siili solutions
+ * Senior Consultant @ Siili solutions. http://www.siili.com

-Frontend & JavaScript
+ * Frontend & JavaScript

 <!---
 sakkelaaksonen-siili/sakkelaaksonen-siili is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.